Amisha0044/terraform-zero-to-hero_AV/Day-3/modules.md

 - Same is with a terraform project - means to create infra for abc dev team which includes ec2, vpc, s3, cw, ecs, lambda, api gateway etc. and if creating it with a single tf project, it'll become monolithic and would be difficult to manage it.
 (Hence, tf modules come into picture)

 - Microservices app architecture - to overcome challenges of monolithic
 - This microservices concept in terraform is called MODULAR Approach.
+Ex. create tf modules of each component/resource like for ec2, s3, lambda etc to enhance reusability and maintainability of components.

 - Advantages of using Terraform: